lukefi/metsi-data/README.md

 This project is a collection of Python classes for a structured object model of forest stands with contained tree strata and reference trees.
 We also serve a library implementation for converting forest inventory data into these classes.
+This project's primary purpose is to serve as the data model and data conversion library for the Metsi forest development simulator.

 Original implementation of the data model and data conversion by Arto Haara, Natural Resources Institute Finland.